Eddy-dev0/Stocks../StockPredictor/README.md

 The Stock Predictor project provides an end-to-end machine learning pipeline for downloading financial market data, engineering features, training a predictive model and generating forecasts.
-All functionality is exposed through a single command line interface so the system can be automated or integrated into other workflows easily.
+The modernised architecture centres around the ``StockPredictorApplication`` orchestrator which wires together the analytical core, external data providers, research extensions and user interfaces.
+A backwards-compatible (but deprecated) command line entry point remains available for automation scenarios while new FastAPI helpers power web or Streamlit front-ends.

 ## Features